Adversarial Transfer Learning for Cross-domain Visual Recognition

-In our CatGAN, this problem can be handled by using class-wise model.
-In our setting, 10 samples per class from target domain are randomly selected for training.
-Finally, 5 random splits are used, and the average classification accuracies are reported in Table \ref{tab4}.
-From the results, we observe that our CatGAN model outperforms other state-of-the-art methods with $1\%$ improvement in average, and only lower than the very recent ADGANet~\cite{Sankaranarayanan2017Generate} method.}
+In our CatDA, this problem can be handled by establishing multiple class-wise models.
+In our setting, for target training data, 10 samples per class from target domain are randomly selected and 5 random splits are considered totally.
+The average classification accuracies are reported in Table~\ref{tab3}. { From the cross-domain recognition results, we observe that our CatDA model outperforms most state-of-the-art methods with $1\%$ improvement in average, and only lower than the very recent ADGANet~\cite{Sankaranarayanan2017Generate} method.}